Hot music, cold beer on festival’s final day

 The music was hot, the beer cold, and the crowd cool as the Great South Bay Music Festival wrapped up Sunday at Shorefront Park in Patchogue.

-The lineup for the fourth day of the festival included classic rock acts from the‘60s and‘70s — Jesse Colin Young, Dave Mason, Poco, Eddie Money, the Zombies — and the live and let live spirit of those times.
+The lineup for the fourth day of the festival included classic rock acts from the 1960s and ’70s — Jesse Colin Young, Dave Mason, Poco, Eddie Money, the Zombies — and the live and let live spirit of those times.

-“I’m here for the music, music, music,” said Robert Shainwald, 70, of Ridge, who was wearing a T-shirt that said ‘Dirty Hippie Anarchist.’
-“Good vibes, good scene.”

-The first two days of the festival were dampened by rain, but Sunday’s weather reminded the thousands of music fans who came out why they live and play on Long Island.
-Boats bobbed up and down off the bay, and a steady breeze from the water helped keep festivalgoers cool on a sunny day.

 Most Popular